POWER-KI/GPT/DEMO-03/READme.md

 # GPT-DEMO-03: DEBATE
 A DEBATE is a structured, formal discussion between opposing sides on a specific topic, where each side presents arguments and evidence to support their viewpoint.
-This software allows the comparison between two teams with different opinions using the capabilities of OpenAI models.Each TEAM also has the option to upload .pdf or .txt documents in support of their position.
+This software allows the comparison between two teams with different opinions, using the capabilities of OpenAI models.
+Each TEAM also has the option to upload .pdf or .txt documents in support of their position.

 This is  a  FREE software demonstrating how by combining POWER-KI programming language and OpenAi's GPT interesting results can be obtained in a simple and compact way.